SureFlap DualScan Cat Door Review

 - The flap’s brush on edges don’t seal 100%.

-- The motion sensor does not work with white cats.
+- The motion sensor doesn’t seem to work with white cats.

 - Screws don’t have a very good quality.